LLNL/RAJAPerf/README.md

 #### Kernel class implementation

-Providing the Foo class implementation is straightforward.
-However, several steps and conventions that we describe here must be followed:
+All kernels in the suite follow a similar implementation pattern for consistency and ease of understanding.
+Here we describe several steps and conventions that must be followed to ensure that all kernels interact with the performance suite machinery in the same way:

-1. Initialize the 'KernelBase' class object with KernelID, default size, and sample count in the `class constructor`.
+1. Initialize the 'KernelBase' class object with KernelID, default size, and default sample count in the `class constructor`.
 2. Implement data allocation and initialization operation for each kernel variant in the `setUp` method.
 3. Implement kernel execution for each variant in the `RunKernel` method.
-4. Compute the checksum for each variant in the `computeChecksum` method.
+4. Compute the checksum for each variant in the `updateChecksum` method.
 5. Deallocate and reset any data that will be allocated and/or initialized in subsequent kernel executions in the `tearDown` method.

 ##### Constructor and destructor

+It is important to note that there will only be one instance of each kernel class created by the program.
+Thus, each kernel class constructor and destructor must only perform operations that are non-specific to any kernel variant.

 The constructor must pass the kernel ID and RunParams object to the base class 'KernelBase' constructor.
-The body of the constructor must also call base class methods to set the default size for the iteration space of the kernel (e.g., the number of loop iterations) and the number of samples to execute the kernel with each pass through the suite.
-These values will be modified based on input parameters to define the size and number of samples actually executed when the suite is run.
-Here is how this might look:
+The body of the constructor must also call base class methods to set the default size for the iteration space of the kernel (e.g., typically the number of loop iterations, but can be kernel-dependent) and the number of times to sample (i.e., execute) the kernel with each pass through the suite to generate adequate timing information.
+These values will be modified based on input parameters to define the actual size and number of samples applied when the suite is run.
+Here is how this typically looks:

 ```cpp
 Foo::Foo(const RunParams& params)